-Loop is gearing up to go live selling car insurance, offering a product that is fair and transparent for more people.
-If you’re like most people considering Loop you probably already have a contract with Progressive, Geico, Allstate, or Statefarm.
+Considering switching to LOOP, but stuck in your current car insurance contract?
+Think again.
+LOOP provides better car insurance than what you're used to.
+We're offering a product that is fair and transparent for more people.
+If you’re like most people considering LOOP, you probably already have a contract with Progressive, GEICO, Allstate, or Statefarm.

 Insurers hold premiums, but they “earn” it by day, after time has passed.
 If you decide to cancel before your contract expires, your insurer owes you the outstanding balance from the day you cancel, onwards.

 So you can switch this month if you want to.

 So, let’s say you bought a six-month policy and you paid the entire $846 upfront or $141 per month.
 You’re two months into your current contract and you cancel on the 15th day of the month to switch to LOOP.
 You are entitled to a refund of $494 ($141 x 3.5 months) if you paid upfront or $79.50 ($141 x 0.5 months) if you’re paying monthly.

 Insurance companies don’t advertise this information because they want to hold and invest in your premiums.
 But carriers are not like cell phone or cable companies where you are locked into your contract.
 You can have a six-month policy and cancel one month into the contract and bring your business elsewhere.
 In the case of insurance, you, the consumer, have control over where you bring your business.

 Step-by-Step Guide to Canceling Your Car Insurance

 This section provides a detailed guide to help you understand how to cancel your car insurance.

 - Contacting Customer Service: Reach out to your current insurance provider through their customer service hotline or email.
 Explain your intention to cancel and ask for any specific instructions or forms that need to be completed.